lucacasonato/deno-puppeteer/README.md

 `deno-puppeteer` effectively runs a regular version of Puppeteer, except for some minor changes to make it compatible with Deno.

-The most noticable difference is likely that instead of some methods taking / returning Node `Buffer`, the take / return `Uint8Array`.
+The most noticable difference is likely that instead of some methods taking / returning Node `Buffer`, they take / return `Uint8Array`.

 Other than this, the documentation on https://pptr.dev generally applies.